QuICC/quiccir/README.md

 `quiccir` is an out-of-tree [MLIR](https://mlir.llvm.org/) dialect.
 This dialect provides operators and types that can be lowered to library calls to use the spectral operators in [QuICC](https://github.com/QuICC/QuICC).

+It implements
-It implements a  quiccir `opt`-like tool to operate on that dialect.
+- a `opt`-like tool to operate on quiccir
+- a self contained library to JIT quiccir operators

-An a miniapp that prototypes the usage in QuICC.
+- a miniapp that prototypes the usage in QuICC

 ## Building